What is functional programming?

 I believe the best approach is to combine the above two approaches.
 Use a private static raw instance singleton, which is returned by a generic public factory method:

-This gives you a Function2 that statically type-checks its inputs and outputs, despite the fact that it's the same one being used for all type parameters.
+that statically type-checks its inputs and outputs, despite the fact that it's the same one being used for all type parameters.
 Because of Java's compile-time type erasure, it makes no difference at runtime.

 What's next?